FormerLurker/Octolapse/README.md

 ## Usage

-Once Octolapse is enabled (see settings below), start your print as usual and Octolapse will do its magic.
+Once Octolapse is enabled (see settings below), start your print locally (NOT from the printer's SD card, which is not currently supported) as usual and Octolapse will do its magic.
 You'll notice that the printer pauses itself occasionally.
 This is normal and occurs when Octolapse takes a snapshot.
 There is sometimes a slight delay when pausing the print, but I'm currently working on that!

 Once the print is completed or cancelled, Octolapse will inform you that your timelapse is rendering via the web client.
 If synchronization is enabled, your timelapse will be available within the default timelapse plugin, otherwize your timelapse will be in the Octolapse data foler.